Sri Lanka closes schools, limits work amid fuel shortage

 Its economic woes have brought on a political crisis, with the government facing widespread protests.

-President Gotabaya Rajapaksa swore in nine cabinet ministers Friday, raising the total number to thirteen as he attempts to stabilize the government after a string of resignations.
+President Gotabaya Rajapaksa swore in nine cabinet ministers Friday, raising the total number to 13 as he attempts to stabilize the government after a string of resignations.

-The new ministers include four independent lawmakers, three from the ruling and two from the main opposition.
+The new ministers include four independent lawmakers, three from the ruling party and two from the main opposition party.
 Four ruling party lawmakers were appointed as cabinet ministers last week.

 Rajapaksa sought a unity government in early April but the largest opposition political party, the United People’s Force, had rejected the proposal.